-But faith can't survive if it is not fed, continually, with the Word that first created it.
+But faith, like the flame of the lamps, can't survive if it is not fed, continually, with the Word that first created it.
 Let this parable of Christ condemn that devilish teaching of once saved always saved.
 You can most definitely begin in Christ and end in hell.
 Certainly not by Christ's choosing.
 The five wise were only so because they knew they couldn't survive it apart from the gifts of Christ.
 They knew the wait could be long and they knew their flesh was weak.
 And though they fell asleep, they had oil.
 They had faith in Christ.
 They remained in the Word, confessing their sin because they knew that Christ's forgiveness would never run out.
 They hungered for what only Christ could give them - mercy and strength to persevere through the dark and bitter watches of the night.

 What about this hour?
 Are you awake now?
 Are you joyously receiving the life-preserving oil Christ freely gives to all who seek it?
 We must hear this parable with every ounce of our attention.
 We simply cannot take seriously enough Christ's warning.
 The fact that Jesus is coming back shouldn't be what frightens us.
 If the thought of that day is frightening because you know you have fallen asleep, then there is only way to calm your fears - you need more oil.
 You need to return to the forgiveness and peace that Christ speaks.
 You need to remember that you are Baptized and that in Baptism, your failure to stay awake has been forgiven, your guilt pardoned.
 That oil, the benefits of Christ's atoning work, given freely as His forgiveness is preached and distributed, will light your way and bring you safely into the wedding hall.
-That oil will not fail and it will not run out.
+That oil will not fail to save you so long as you have it.

 But beware.
 YOU are not strong.
 YOU can't make it through the night and into the banquet hall on the laurels of the faith you once had.
 The foolish virgins believed that what Christ once began by His Word, they could sustain without Him, without His gifts.
-Their baptism was simply a bygone memory.
+Their baptism was simply a bygone memory rather than a daily source of strength and comfort.
 They had heard all the Bible stories.
-They had slogged their way through confirmation.
+They had slogged their way through confirmation but could no longer tell you what the Ten Commandments were or the benefits of the Sacrament of the Altar.
 But they doubted the difficulty of the night of waiting.
-They believed they were strong.
+They believed they were strong and wise.
 But they were only foolish and their foolish pride got them nothing but the terrible and condemning words of Christ "I don't know you."